cycloss/recipes/light.md

 5. Reduce to a medium heat, add another 1 tbsp olive oil, then add the onion with a pinch of the salt, cooking it for 2 minutes, then add the garlic and cook for a further minute.

 6. Add another tbsp of olive oil and all the stewing ingredients into the large pot and mix.
-Once the mixture is hot, reduce heat to a low simmer, and cook for 20 – 25 minutes with the pot lid off, stirring every now and then, until all the vegetables are cooked through and the liquid has reduced.
+Once the mixture is hot, reduce heat to a low simmer, and cook for 20 minutes with the pot lid off, stirring every now and then until all the vegetables are cooked through and the liquid has reduced, adding water if it gets too thick.
 The mixture should be thick enough so you can pile it on a plate (ie. not watery), but still very moist and juicy.

-7. Once stewed, taste and add more salt if needed.
-Stir through basil then serve immediately, drizzled with extra virgin olive oil and a sprinkle of extra basil on top, if desired
+7. Once stewed, taste and add more salt if needed, then serve immediately, drizzled with extra virgin olive oil and a sprinkle of extra basil on top, if being fancy.

 ## Vinaigrette